RalphHightower/blog/_posts/2024-10-06-HereComesDaJudge.md

 ---
 layout: post
-tags: [Donald Trump]
-categories: [Overthrow 2020 election,  federal crimes]
+tags: [Donald Trump, Overthrow 2020 election, federal crimes]
+categories: [January 6 2021 Insurrection]
 date: 2024-10-06 4:30 PM
 excerpt: 'the defendant must stand trial for his private crimes as would any other citizen.'
 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink:
-title: 'Here Comes Da Judge'
+title: 'Part 1 – Here Comes Da Judge'
 ---

-I live in a county, [Lexington County](https://lex-co.sc.gov/), that is so red the the Republican primary is the general election for county officials.
+I live in a county, [Lexington County](https://lex-co.sc.gov/), that is so red that the Republican primary is the general election for county officials.

 From April to mid-May 2021,  I was hospitalized at [Lexington Medical Center](https://www..lexmedlcom/).
 Even then, four months after he was evicted from the [White House](https://www.whitehouse.gov/), Trump was still whining, *"I won!
 I won!"* Each morning during the daily cognitive test, "What year is it?", "Do you know where you are?", etc., that I'd have a little fun with the nurses.

 I would also add one of the following statements:

 1. "Biden is still president."
 2. "Trump is no longer president.$

-Consider this, if a Democrat had acted the same as Trump, the "Republicans" would be jumping up and down demanding justice.
+Consider this, if a Democrat had acted the same as Trump, the "Republicans" would be jumping up and down, screaming for justice.

 ## [Calmes: Jack Smith's filing shows that Trump is already starring in a Jan.
 6 sequel](https://www.latimes.com/opinion/story/2024-10-06/jack-smith-donald-trump-tanya-chutkan-jan-6-insurrection)

 Opinion by Jackie Calmes.
 October 6, 2024.

 - **Trump’s 2020 Election Actions:** The article details Trump’s efforts to overturn the 2020 election results, including false claims of fraud and refusal to accept the outcome.